hull-graveyard/clouseau/README.md

 # Clouseau

+> Tracks that your app as a whole works as you expect it.
-> Tracks the correct execution of any app (yours or not) by asserting invariants while running the app into PhantomJS.
+> the expected execution of any app (yours or not) by asserting invariants while running the app into PhantomJS.
 >
 > No modification of your codebase required as long as you can identify invariants during the execution.